xl-solutions/hiring/README.md

 # Tests

-There are tests for both the frontend and the backend, and to run them just run the command `npm test`
+There are tests for both the frontend and the backend, and to run them just run the commands bellow

 ## Back-end

-To run the `back-end` tests only, run the `npm test-api` command in the root folder
+To run the `back-end` tests, run the `npm run test-api` command in the root folder

 ## Front-end

-To run the `front-end` test only, run the `npm test-app` command in the root folder
+To run the `front-end` test, run the `npm run test-app` command in the root folder

 # Available endpoints (API)